MicroEJ/docs/ApplicationDeveloperGuide/sectionSimulatorOptions.rst

 *Description*:

-Memory allocated to application strings.
+Memory allocated to application interned strings.
+Application interned strings are all the strings interned by the application.
 Value is in kilobytes.

 Group: Statics and Methods